dareoyeleke/ACA_TRENDS/README.md

 -  Does not totally account for subsidies, tax credits, inflation or plan selection behavior.

 -  This Analysis does not break down premiums by all forms of healthcare provided i.e "vision, dental, prescription".
-It also focuses on Inpatient data.
+It also focuses on individual market filings only.

 -  Although alternative care options (e.g., virtual care, employer-sponsored care) are discussed as contextual responses, this analysis does not measure utilization shifts and makes no comparative claims between care channels.
+<br><br>
 ## 📈 Future Enhancements

 -  Incorporate enrollment-weighted premiums